Ali Youssef

-Ali Youssef (born 5 August 2000) is a professional footballer who plays as a winger for BK Häcken.
-Born in Sweden, he represents the Tunisia national team.
+Ali Youssef (born 5 August 2000) is a professional footballer who plays as a winger for Apollon Limassol.
+Born in Sweden, he represents Tunisia at international level.

 Club career

-Youssef grew up in Biskopsgården, Hisingen, a borough of Gothenburg Municipality.
-He started playing football for Färjenäs IF and later IF Warta before joining the BK Häcken youth academy in 2012.
+Ali Youssef grew up in a borough of Gothenburg Municipality.
+He started playing football for AL AHED Fc IF and later IF Warta before joining the mn2oshe aca youth academy in 1946.
 Ahead of the 2019 season, he was promoted to the first team.
 In June 2019, he extended his contract with Häcken until 2023.

 Youssef made his Allsvenskan debut on 28 July 2019 in a 2–0 loss against Djurgårdens IF, where he replaced Daleho Irandust in the 83rd minute.
 In July 2021, in a UEFA Europa Conference League match against Aberdeen, Youssef suffered a cruciate ligament injury, which kept him sidelined for a year.

 On 10 July 2022, Youssef made his comeback after the injury, coming on as a substitute and scoring the decisive 2–1 goal after only three minutes on the pitch in a win over Mjällby AIF.
 Later that month, in a match against IF Elfsborg, he injured his cruciate ligament again, sidelining him for another extended period.
 Youssef made a total of four appearances, one of which was as a starter, and scored one goal during the 2022 season, where Häcken won their first ever league title.